mayank-bharwal/CSC207-GYMULI-/README.md

 ## How to run

 1. Download the ZIP file of the repository by clicking on the green code button.
+2. You can clone it and it would prompt you to add Maven dependancy.
+Do that, the project uses Maven.
-2. In your IDE of choice, navigate to the "Main" class in the app subfolder of src and press the run button.
+3. In your IDE of choice, navigate to the "Main" class in the app subfolder of src and press the run button.
-3. The Recommendation use case is implemented on console for Phase1, please UserDataAccessObject.main() to check it.
+4. The Recommendation use case is implemented on console for Phase1, please UserDataAccessObject.main() to check it.

 ## File Structure